lvgl/docs_old/en/overview/object.md

 It means only the currently created objects consume RAM.
 For example, if you need a chart, you can create it when required and delete it when it is not visible or necessary.

-Every objects type has its own **create** function with a unified prototype.
+Every object type has its own **create** function with a unified prototype.
 It needs two parameters:
 - A pointer to the *parent* object.
 To create a screen give *NULL* as parent.
 - Optionally, a pointer to *copy* object with the same type to copy it.
 This *copy* object can be *NULL* to avoid the copy operation.

-Independently from the object type, a common variable type `lv_obj_t` is used.
-This pointer can be used later to set or get the attributes of the object.
+All objects are referenced in C code using an `lv_obj_t` pointer as a handle.
+This pointer can later be used to set or get the attributes of the object.

 The create functions look like this: